 Jetpack is a free WordPress plugin with many useful functions.

-After Jetpack has been installed, connect the plugin to the WordPress.com account set up in Part Three …
+After installing Jetpack, you will need to connect the plugin to the WordPress.com account you set up in Part Three …

-Once this section is configured, you will be able to automatically share your posts on Facebook, Twitter, Tumblr, LinkedIn, GooglePlus, and more …
+Configure this section to automatically share your posts on Facebook, Twitter, Tumblr, LinkedIn, Google+, and more …

-(Share your posts automatically on various social networks.)
+(Share your posts automatically on several social sites.)

-(As soon as posts are published, they will be automatically syndicated online.)
+(As soon as content is published, it is automatically syndicated online.)

 CommentLuv